Exact penalty functions in optimization with unbounded constraint sets: Conclusion

 \subsection{Acknowledgments}

-A part of this work was done while the second author and the third author were visiting Academy for Advanced Interdisciplinary Studies, Northeast Normal University, Changchun, China; they are grateful to the Academy for its hospitality and support.
+A part of this work was done while the second author and the third author were visiting Academy for Advanced Interdisciplinary Studies, Northeast Normal University, Changchun, China.
+The last version of the paper was completed when the first author and the second author were visiting the Vietnam Institute for Advanced Study in Mathematics (VIASM).
+The authors would like to thank these organizations for their hospitality and support.